realworldocaml/book/en/05-records.md

 val show_field : ('a, 'b) Field.t -> ('b -> string) -> 'a -> string =
   <fun>
 ```

+This takes three arguments: the `Field.t`, a function for converting
+the contents of the field in question to a string, and the record
+type.

 Here's an example of `show_field` in action.